Hesperian Health Guides

 Women and TB

 TB affects both men and women, but fewer women get treatment.
-Nearly 2000 women die every day from TB, and many die because they never knew they had the disease, they did not receive proper treatment, or they also had HIV.
+Over 1,300 women die every day from TB, and many die because they never knew they had the disease, they did not receive proper treatment, or they also had HIV.
 It can be more difficult for a woman to get health care to cure TB because she may not be able to leave her family and work, or does not have the money to travel to a clinic.
 In some places a woman may not seek treatment because she fears her husband will reject her as 'sickly' or too weak to do her work.
 A woman who works outside the home may be afraid she will be dismissed because her employer thinks she will infect others.
 Caring for sick family members also puts a woman at greater risk of becoming infected with TB.